joelongstreet/facehold.it/README.md

 ## ToDo
 * add/me route does not work, for some reason facebook is rejecting the access_token.
 Fucking facebook.

-* Use regular bootstrap, not a node module
-* Remove nodefly
-* Update nodealytics
 * Convert to Couch